Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Clinical Relevance:

-Despite the statistical significance, the modest increase in glucose disposal did not translate into significant clinical benefits for managing glucose levels or improving insulin sensitivity in the studied population.
+Despite the statistical significance, the modest increase in glucose disposal did not translate into substantial clinical benefits for managing glucose levels or improving insulin sensitivity in the studied population.

 Mechanisms and Limitations: